deepin-community/rustc/src/doc/reference/src/items/functions.md

 call itself -- in the snippet above, for example, the `unsafe_example` function took a pointer `x` as argument, and then (when awaited) dereferenced that pointer.
-This implies that `x` would have to be valid until the future is finished executing, and it is the callers responsibility to ensure that.
+This implies that `x` would have to be valid until the future is finished executing, and it is the caller's responsibility to ensure that.

 ## Attributes on functions